dlipartiti/chat-app/README.md

+# Chat App
-Project for building a char webapp that persist messages in browser using React and Redux.
+Project for building a chat webapp that persist messages in browser using React and Redux.

+## Pre-requisites
+You should have Node.js using version >14 and run this command only the first time`npm run install`.

 ## Available Scripts